cilium/cilium/Documentation/helm-values.rst

      - Configure image pull secrets for pulling container images
      - string
      - ``nil``
-   * - ingressController.enableSecretsSync
-     - EnableSecretsSync will make sure all TLS secrets used by Ingress are synced to secretsNamespace.name If disabled, TLS secrets must be maintained externally.
-     - bool
-     - ``true``
    * - ingressController.enabled
      - Enable cilium ingress controller This will automatically set enable-envoy-config as well.
      - bool